Slant (journal): Description

 The context of Slant has been explained by James Smith in his critical introduction to Terry Eagleton.
 Slant came into being in the mid-1960s in Cambridge, as a journal "devoted to a Catholic exploration of .. radical politics".
 The first issue was published in spring 1964.
 This issue began with an introduction by Raymond Williams and for the first six issues Slant was a quarterly journal.
 From volume 2 (February/March 1966), it evolved to a bimonthly publication, which was eventually published by Sheed and Ward, a Catholic publishing house.
 Slant ceased publication in 1970 after 30 issues.

+Some Slant writings were compiled as a book, Slant Manifesto, published by Sheed and Ward in 1966.

 The editorial board of Slant included a number of individuals who were at that time students at Cambridge, or who had recently been students in Cambridge, and who subsequently went on to academic careers: Adrian Cunningham (who went on to be Professor of Religious Studies at the University of Lancaster), Terry Eagleton, and Leo Pyle (later, Professor of Biotechnology, University of Reading).
 Martin Shaw (later professor of sociology and international relations at the Universities of Hull and Sussex) was its student organiser.